clydeiii/musicleague/README.md

 # musicleague
-python scripts for Music League analysis
+python scripts for Music League analysis for the website https://musicleague.com/

 this script calculates the following scores: